translunar/translunar.github.io/index.markdown

 ![Math notebook](/assets/images/wet_notebook.jpg)

 My pronouns are they/them.
 I find that, in the aerospace industry, folks don't talk about gender or pronouns much.
-If you have questions, [MyPronouns.org](https://www.mypronouns.org) is a useful resource &mdash; or you can just ask me (I don't bite).
+If you have questions, [MyPronouns.org](https://www.mypronouns.org) is a useful resource &mdash; or you can just ask me.